santiagomj/challenge_g/cdk_app/README.md

-# Welcome to your CDK Python project!
+# Welcome to the CDK Python project!

 This is a blank project for CDK development with Python.